ManicodeSecurity/Defending-DevOps/labs/8-K8S-Cluster-Secrets/lab.md

 minikube service link-unshorten-service --url
 ```

-6. After everything is running and healthy, let's look under the hood at the secret that injected into an environment variable by Kubernetes:
+6. After everything is running and healthy, let's look under the hood at the environment variable that was injected into the link-unshorten Pod:
 ```
 kubectl exec -it <podname> /bin/bash env | grep MYSQL_DB_PASSWORD